Mass Marketing vs Niche Marketing – A Comprehensive Guide for Beginners

 Mass vs Niche Marketing – Key Points That You Should Be Aware of

-Mass marketing and niche marketing have too much difference.
-Both of these terms cannot be categorized in one term.
+Mass marketing and niche marketing have too many differences.
+Both of these terms cannot be categorized into one term.
 The most common difference is the size of the market that is targeted by each term.

 Mass marketing ignores the market segments available, and it intends to appear in the entire market.
 The niche market, on the other hand, is a clearly targeted market, where homogeneous buyers with similar needs exist.
 Comparatively, in the mass market, heterogeneous buyers with distinct needs are observed.

-Let’s find out some more differences from mass marketing vs niche marketing.
+Let’s find out some more differences between mass marketing vs niche marketing.

 - Less competition – the firm is a “big fish in a small pond”